🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 }

-# Define training function
+# Define the training function

 def train():

-# initialize W&B
+# Initialize W&B

 wandb.init()